Network Checking#

 The third type of test consists of a a series of connectivity done at different levels of precision in order to determine whether the network is fully connected.

-Due to the specific (and complex) nature of the path finding algorithms used in Polaris, this connectivity analysis is done in a simplified manner for the transit and roadway networks and in a rather precise way for the walk network.
+Due to the specific (and complex) nature of the path finding algorithms used in Polaris, this connectivity analysis is done in a simplified manner for the transit network and in a rather precise way for the highway and walk networks.

-As tests are run, error messages will be shown will be logged, and therefore printed to terminal and saved to to the logfile saved in the user’s temp folder.
+As tests are run, error messages will be shown will be logged, and therefore printed to terminal and saved to the standard log file.

 For specific analysis results on network connectivity (more complex results):